masoumahhaidari-gif/ripta-data-project/README.md

 source("main.R")

-This will:

-Load and clean the OTP dataset
-Create feature variables (hour, weekday, lateness)
-Fit the logistic regression model
+This will Load and clean the OTP dataset.
+Create feature variables (hour, weekday, lateness).
+Fit the logistic regression model.
 Produce and save plots
-Run the 3-minute buffer simulation and print updated lateness rates All figures are saved automatically to the /figures folder.
+Run the 3-minute buffer simulation and print updated lateness rates.
+All figures are saved automatically to the /figures folder.

 Outputs: